thoni56/jregr/README.md

 The general pattern is

-    <extension> ':' [ <command> { <arg> } { <input_output_redirection> } ]
+    <extension> (':'|'?') [ <command> { <arg> } { <input_output_redirection> } ]

-The elements are space separated, so e.g. you need a space between `<extension>` and the `:`.
+All elements are space separated, so e.g. you need a space between `<extension>` and the separator.

+The normal separator is the colon (`:`), but for conditional commands (see below) you can use the question mark (`?`).

 A `.jregr` file may consist of multiple lines.
 They will be run in sequence, with each line having an `<extension>` which needs to be matched, and its own command, arguments and optional redirection.

-If there are multiple lines in the configuration file, the extension for test cases is the extension on the first line.
+The extension that should match for test cases is the extension on the first line.

+The actual output of the test will be the total output of running all lines.

 A line may exclude the command and arguments completely.
-This will effectively be a check that the file that is indicated by the extension on that line exists, since `Jregr` will print a message in the output if not.
+This will effectively be a check that the file that is indicated by the extension on that line exists. `Jregr` will print a message included in the output if not.
-Since that output will go into the `.expected` file too, it can also serve as a check that a particular file *doesn't* exist.
+Since that message can be in the `.expected` file too, it can also serve as a check that a particular file *doesn't* exist.

-The actual output of the test will be the total output of running all lines.

 Note1: You can often use relative paths in the command.
 Absolute paths will of course not be portable.
 It is generally better to use the `-bin` option to find executables that are not in the path.

-Note2: Currently there is no way to use the `-bin` option more than once, so if you need multiple executables they must exist in the same directory (for now).
+Note2: Currently it is not possible to use the `-bin` option more than once, so if you need multiple executables they must exist in the same directory (for now).

 Input and output redirection
 ----------------------------

-You can redirect input (mostly), but also output from a particular command.
+You can redirect input and output from a particular command.

-For input redirection, which is the most common case, if the `<` is present, Jregr will use the next item as the standard input to the `<command>`.
+For input redirection, which is the most common case, if the `<` is present, `Jregr` will use the item following it as the filename to use as the standard input to the `<command>`.

 If the output is redirected using `>` the next item will be the name of the file which will get the output of that line.
 Note that that output will then *not* be part of the output of the test.